By this point, you’re convinced that you’re not good at managing your money and looking for guidance to manage your finances.

 Reward yourself as you continue saving money each month.
 Treat yourself to a nice dinner or buy yourself a nice shirt.
 This will vary on the amount you have leftover, but you get the point.

-This reward system will help you stay motivated as you’re saving money and avoid burning out.
+This reward system will help you stay motivated as you’re saving money and avoiding burning out.
 It will take time, but you’ll build strong saving habits.

 According to Comet, on average 80% of Americans carry some type of debt.